amyreese/noswap/documents/about.md

 I have a Bachelor of Science in Software Engineering from the [Rochester Institute of Technology][rit] in Rochester, New York.
-I now live in the sunny San Francisco Bay Area, in California, with my wonderful partner Ember and an adorable cat named Zero.
+I now live in the sunny San Francisco Bay Area with an adorable cat named Zero.

 <div class="thumbnails">
   <a href="/media/zero.jpg">